-- The City of Sanford is currently in partnership with the local Habitat for Humanity to expand access to affordable housing opportunities for low-moderate income families in Sanford. - The City of Sanford is in discussion with Ability Housing Inc. to explore other options for enhancing affordable housing in Sanford. - The City of Sanford is in discussions with private developers for the construction of affordable single family units.
+- The City of Sanford is currently in partnership with the local Habitat for Humanity to expand access to affordable housing opportunities for low-moderate income families in Sanford. - The City of Sanford is exploring several options that include method and time of permit fess payment for enhancing affordable housing in Sanford. - Rezoning the Gldsboro neighborhood to support the Transformation Plan - The City of Sanford is in discussions with private developers for the construction of affordable single family units. - The City of Sanford partners with Seminole County Social Services.
+The Seminole County

-• The City of Sanford partners with Seminole County Social Services.
-The Seminole County Community Development Division Manager serves as the fair housing officer for Seminole County.
+Community Development Division Manager serves as the fair housing officer for Seminole County.